alangm7/Codecademy/README.md

 # Codecademy Python course
 Hi!
-My name is Alan García, I am currently studying the program Codecademy, in this I will be putting the final repository each test codes in order to later improve.
+My name is Alan García Mendoza, I am currently enrolled in the Codecademy program, in this repository'll be putting the finishing codes of each test for the purpose of later improve.

 Finals projects in codecademy.